ubports/docs.ubports.com/appdev/index.rst

 Clickable
 ---------

-Clickable is a meta-build system for Ubuntu Touch applications that allows you to compile, build, test and publish `click <https://click.readthedocs.io/en/latest/>`_packages.
+Clickable is a meta-build system for Ubuntu Touch applications that allows you to compile, build, test and publish `click <https://click.readthedocs.io/en/latest/>`_ packages.
 It is currently the easiest and most convenient way of building click packages for Ubuntu Touch.

 See here for getting started `Read the Docs <http://clickable.bhdouglass.com/en/latest/>`_.